cssu/firstyearguide/FYG.md

 [Spotify](https://open.spotify.com/episode/0HF43I3QWW4psRRjYyCjq7)

-Original Credits for 2020 and 2018 Version (from which a lot of the content is sourced)
+Original Credits for 2020 and 2018 Version (from which a lot of the content is sourced):
-By: Anujan M, Clara S, and the CSSU Team
+> By: Anujan M, Clara S, and the CSSU Team

 ---
 <p align="center">